 Long's scholarship draws on a wide array of rhetorical methods to test the limits and potential of day-to-day democracy under contemporary conditions

 Devoney Looser is an internationally recognized scholar of British women’s writings, the history of the novel, and Jane Austen.
-The author or editor of eight books, she is a Guggenheim Fellow and NEH Public Scholar.
+The author or editor of nine books, she is a Guggenheim Fellow and an NEH Public Scholar.

 Lussier specializes in European Romanticism, and his research has explored the relation of literature and art with religion and science.
 Recent work focuses on medical humanities.

 Mallot researches postwar British literature, postcolonial studies, gender and sexuality studies, and contemporary global/Anglophone literature, and contemporary South Asian literatures in English.

 Maring explores the way that early English poems draw upon oral, literary, and ritual forms of signification for their meaning.